Active Inference and Epistemic Value in Graphical Models: Problem Statement

 The optimal policy then minimizes the optimized VFE, as

 In the following, we omit the explicit indexing of the policy on $j$ for notational convenience, and simply write $\hat{\bm{u}}$ to represent a specific policy choice.

-Besides the VFE, several free energy objectives for policy planning have been proposed in the literature, e.g., the Expected Free Energy (EFE) \cite{friston_active_2015}, the Free Energy of the Expected Future \cite{millidge_whence_2020}, the Generalized Free Energy \cite{parr_generalised_2019} and the Predicted (Bethe) Free Energy \cite{schwobel_active_2018}.
+Because the VFE \eqref{eq:VFE} involves expectations over the full joint variational distribution, it may become prohibitively expensive to compute for larger models.
+Therefore, additional assumptions and constraints on the VFE are often required.
+As a result, multiple free energy objectives for policy planning have been proposed in the literature, e.g., the Expected Free Energy (EFE) \cite{friston_active_2015,friston_sophisticated_2021}, the Free Energy of the Expected Future \cite{millidge_whence_2020}, the Generalized Free Energy \cite{parr_generalised_2019}, the Predicted (Bethe) Free Energy \cite{schwobel_active_2018}, and marginal approximations \cite{parr_neuronal_2019}.